lynnfaraday/aresmush.com/features/ares-for-players.md

 Commands in Ares are designed to be simpler and more approachable to new players, while at the same time preserving shortcuts for experienced players used to commands working a certain way.
 Where possible, it supports both Tiny and Penn syntax for things like mail and channels.

-## FS3 Third Edition

-Ares features a [new edition](/fs3/fs3-3) of the FS3 skills and combat system, which streamlines skills, adds new combat options, and offers various other improvements over prior editions.

 ## Handles

 [Player Handles](/handles) bring a little taste of social media to MUSHing.
 A handle is your OOC identity, used across all Ares games.
 Through your handle, people can identify you as a player, not just as a character.